CheshireJCat/blog2/_posts/2016-05-30-my-first-daisy.markdown

 ---
-layout: default
+layout: blog
-title:  "my first blog"
+title:  "My First Blog"
+category: daisy
+excerpt: my first daisy in 2016.
-categories: daisy
+tags: daisy
 ---
-# First Daisy

 * This is my first daisy in 2016.

-&nbsp;&nbsp;&nbsp;&nbsp;In recently , every day is a **mystery**.
+In recently , every day is a **mystery**.

-&nbsp;&nbsp;&nbsp;&nbsp;Apart form working, the rest time is filled width checking  [Weibo](http://weibo.com/u/3130185225), Q-zone, chatting in QQ width some net friends who play a game named JianXiaQingYuan3 ,surfing on the [bilibili](http://www.bilibili.com) .
-Not only that, everyday when I go to bed ,it is almost 1am.
+Apart form working, the rest time is filled width checking  [Weibo](http://weibo.com/u/3130185225), Q-zone, chatting in QQ width some net friends who play a game named JianXiaQingYuan3 ,surfing on the [bilibili](http://www.bilibili.com) .
+Not only that, everyday when I go to bed ,it is almost 1am.So horrible !
+So horrible !
+So horrible !

-### **So horrible !**

-### **So horrible !**

-### **So horrible !**

-&nbsp;&nbsp;&nbsp;&nbsp;In order to correct my lifestyle, I decide to write daisy to warn myself that how I do nothing and waste time.
+In order to correct my lifestyle, I decide to write daisy to warn myself that how I do nothing and waste time.

-&nbsp;&nbsp;&nbsp;&nbsp;On the other hand, I found my English is poor and poor.
+On the other hand, I found my English is poor and poor.
 Most of vocabulary and grammar is backen to the English Teacher.I hope that I can pick up my English by this way of writing daisy in English .

-&nbsp;&nbsp;&nbsp;&nbsp;As for others, I begin to use github , but now, there is nothing to push, so just begin width blog ,maybe it is not so bad.
+As for others, I begin to use github , but now, there is nothing to push, so just begin width blog ,maybe it is not so bad.

->Come On!
+Come On!
 Guy!
+(｡•ˇ‸ˇ•｡)